Sustainability / GovernanceCorporate Governance

 When any stocks do not meet the purpose of our possession or are not recognized as being economically rational due to changes in the business environment or other factors, we will reduce them accordingly.

 We regularly review the purpose and appropriateness of all stocks we hold, as well as the quantitative and qualitative benefits of our business transactions and the economic practicality of the risk of such transactions.
-The results of these reviews are reported to the Board of Directors, which examines the reviews.
+The results of these reviews are reported to the Board of Directors, which examines their content.

-In line with the above-mentioned policy, in FY2023/3 the Company sold all shares of three securities out of 25 listed securities held by the Company.
-We also sold all shares of two unlisted securities.
-As of the end of FY2023/3, the Company held 48 stocks for a balance sheet amount of ¥58.9 billion.
-The decrease in the balance sheet amount is due to the sale of cross shareholdings and to fair value.
+In line with the above-mentioned policy, in FY2024/3 the Company sold all shares of two securities and some shares of four securities out of 22 listed securities held by the Company.
+We also newly acquired shares of one unlisted security.
+As of the end of FY2024/3, the Company held 47 stocks for a balance sheet amount of ¥71.2 billion.
+Although the Company proceeded with the sale of strategic shareholdings as planned, the rise in share prices has increased the market value of shares.
+This resulted in an increase in the amount recorded on the balance sheet.

 Scroll left or right